Signed in as:

 filler@godaddy.com

-Plug in the screw terminal blocks and the micro USB cable into the USB connector on the Panther Logger (see video on right).
+Plug in the screw terminal blocks and the USB-C cable into the USB connector on the Panther Logger (see video on right).
 Plug the other end into your computer's USB port.

 Use of a battery at this point is optional, but you will need one to use a cellular modem.
 See our battery recommendations page here.
-You will need to remove any connector from the battery wires, strip 1 to 2 centimeters of insulation off the wires and plug them into the battery screw terminal block on the Panther Logger with the positive wire on the right side (as indicated by plus sign on the board).
+You will need to remove any connector from the battery wires if it came with one (e.g. JST is common), strip 1 to 2 centimeters of insulation off the wires and plug them into the battery screw terminal block on the Panther Logger with the positive wire on the right side (as indicated by plus sign on the board).
 Do not cut both wires at the same time.
 When a battery is plugged in, the power indicator LED will turn on if USB or solar power is applied.

 After installing, open the Arduino IDE and go to Arduino>Settings on macOS or File>Preferences on Windows and Linux.
 Follow the instructions at Adafruit.com here to setup the Arduino IDE for use with Feather M0 boards .
 You will need to add Adafruit boards support in the Arduino preferences and then install Adafruit and Arduino SAMD boards from the Arduino boards manager (see video on right).
 When finished, close and re-open the Arduino IDE.
 In the video we show how to arrange windows to upload a sketch to the Panther Logger and monitor serial output.